Fairchild Semiconductor: 1960s

 Sherman Fairchild hired Lester Hogan, who was the head of Motorola semiconductor division.
 Hogan proceeded to hire another hundred managers from Motorola to entirely displace the management of Fairchild.

 The loss of these iconic executives, coupled with Hogan's displacement of Fairchild managers demoralized Fairchild and prompted the entire exodus of employees to found new companies.

 Many of the original founders, otherwise known as the "fairchildren", had left Fairchild in the 1960s to form companies that grew to prominence in the 1970s.
 Robert Noyce and Gordon Moore were among the last of the original founders to leave, at which point the brain-drain of talents that had fueled the growth of the company was complete.

 A Fairchild advertisement of the time showed a collage of the logos of Silicon Valley with the annotation "We started it all".

-It was later, in 1971, Don Hoefler popularizated the name "Silicon Valley USA" in Electronic News.
+It was later, in 1971, Don Hoefler popularized the name "Silicon Valley USA" in Electronic News.
 He notes he did not invent the name.
 See also Gregory Gromov and TechCrunch 2014 update of Hoefler's article.